-Edgar A. Sandoval serves as Vice President, Global Feminine Care at The Procter and Gamble Company, the world’s largest consumer packaged-goods company, where he is responsible for the Global Innovation and Marketing strategies and plans for this $5 Billion business, with accountability for Total Shareholder Return, Sales, Market Share and Brand Equity growth across all developed and developing regions (North America, Western Europe, Central and Eastern Europe, Latin America, Asia and Middle East and Africa).
-In this role, as he meets a very diverse set of the world’s consumers, customers and employees, from the modest neighborhood of Mumbai and South Africa to the luxury hypermarkets of Shanghai and Sao Paulo, Mr. Sandoval holds steady to the belief that his biggest role is to build brands that advocate and empower women to live life to their fullest potential.
+Before coming to World Vision, Mr. Sandoval was the Vice President of Global Feminine Care at The Procter and Gamble Company, the world’s largest consumer packaged-goods company, where he was responsible for the Global Innovation and Marketing strategies and plans for this $5 Billion business, with accountability for Total Shareholder Return, Sales, Market Share and Brand Equity growth across all developed and developing regions (North America, Western Europe, Central and Easter Europe, Latin America, Asia and Middle East and Africa).
+In this role, as he met a very diverse set of the world’s consumers, customers and employees, from the modest neighborhood of Mumbai and South Africa to the luxury hypermarkets of Shanghai and Sao Paulo, Mr. Sandoval held steady to the belief that his biggest role was to build brands that advocate and empower women to live life to their fullest potential.

 Prior to joining Procter & Gamble, Mr. Sandoval worked at The General Electric Company, an American multinational corporation where he had varying manufacturing and supply chain assignments, including production planning and quality control.

 Mr. Sandoval was born in Los Angeles, California, and raised in Venezuela.
 After completing high-school, he returned to the East Coast to complete his higher education.
 A graduate of Rutgers University, he earned dual degrees with a Bachelor of Science in Industrial Engineering and a Bachelor of Arts in Sociology in 1989, and in 1994 earned his MBA from the University of Pennsylvania’s Wharton School of Business.